forhadzinnah/forhadzinnah/README.md

 - 👋 Hi, I’m @forhadzinnah
 - 👀 I’m interested in the IoT, embedded software development, & web development.
 - 🌱 I’m currently learning:
-  - Figma
-  - Web Development
+  - How to build my own LISP using C
+  - Make: Electronics (Charles Platt) => learning electronics from the ground up
   - Electronics / Embedded Software Engineering
-- 💞️ I’m looking to collaborate on:
-  - Web Development Projects

 <!---
 forhadzinnah/forhadzinnah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.